Novel food

 EU framework

-Since 1 January 2018, the European Commission has been responsible for authorising novel foods and, as part of the procedure, can ask EFSA to conduct a scientific risk assessment to establish their safety.
+Since 1 January 2018, the European Commission has been responsible for authorising novel foods and, as part of the procedure, asks EFSA to conduct risk assessments to establish their safety.

 Expert group